 Author Archives

-Michael Craske researches transgressive poetics, music, aesthetics, and perhaps transgressive anything at Queen Mary, University of London (but mainly Swinburne, Wagner, and T. S. Eliot).
+Dr Michael Craske is a lecturer at Queen Mary, University of London.
+He researches transgressive poetics, music, aesthetics, and perhaps transgressive anything (but mainly Swinburne, Wagner, and T. S. Eliot).
 He was once involved in diplomacy, of a Middle Eastern kind...

 -